Financial assistance for undergraduate students

 Applicants with refugee status, humanitarian protection, discretionary leave and asylum seeker status can apply for scholarships.
 The correct tuition fee status will determine which scholarships are available to you.
 If you have any queries about your fee status, please contact the fees team (firstname.lastname@example.org) for more advice.

 Companies, foundations and other external bodies also provide financial help to students studying at home or overseas.
-Applicants who are resident overseas can usually obtain information on scholarships from their local government, Ministry of Education, the appropriate inter-university organisation if there is one, or from the British Council.
+Applicants who are resident overseas can usually obtain information on scholarships from their local government, Ministry of Education, an appropriate inter-university organisation, or from the British Council.